LaBatata101/NESkwik/README.md

 ## Shaders

 NESkwik doesn't ship with the RetroArch `.slangp` shaders, you'll have to clone the [https://github.com/libretro/slang-shaders](https://github.com/libretro/slang-shaders) repository and place somewhere in your system.
-And then, you can set the shader by going to the "**Shader**" tab in the settings window.
+And then, you can select the shader by going to the "**Shader**" tab in the settings window.

-**TODO border shader**
+The border shaders can be selected from a couple of options in the "**Shader**" tab.

 ## Tests